 The ministry of clergy and lay visitors reminds people of God's love and presence in their lives.
 Pastoral care includes caring for families with new children, people in times of loss, couples getting married and those who are sick or shut in.
 This circle of care expands, simply, to involvement in one another's lives--across town and across generations--and enduring connections that help us experience God's love through each other: in celebration, in sickness, in doubt, in joy.

 Please call the office at 406-542-2167 if you wish to schedule an appointment to meet with the clergy.

 Due to a change in regulations our local hospitals can no longer let our clergy know who is in the hospital.
 If you know you are going to be in the hospital, please give the church office a call at 542-2167 so that we can arrange visitation for you while you are hospitalized.

-Prayer requests are handled two different ways: "Prayers of the People" which are read aloud in church OR the confidential list prayed for by the Prayer Group respecting all confidences.
-You can contact the clergy or any of our Prayer Group members with your request or complete the form below to make your request through our website.
+Prayer requests are handled two different ways: "Prayers of the People" which are read aloud in church OR the confidential list respecting all confidences.
+You can contact the clergy with your request or complete our online form to make your request through our website.
 The most important thing is to ask for prayer and to designate your request as confidential or for the Prayers of the People.
 We assume that your request is confidential unless told otherwise.

 Sacraments such as the Eucharist, Baptism, Confirmation, Marriage, Burial, and Ordination are celebrations offered by the whole community together.
 These liturgies are opportunities for us to come together as a congregation to praise God, to offer thanks to mark important moments in individual lives, and to be strengthened by the Holy Spirit.